llvm/circt/docs/RationaleSeq.md

 ## Introduction

-Digital logic is generally split into two orthogonal categories: combinational and sequential.
+Digital logic is generally split into two categories: combinational and sequential.
 CIRCT contains a `comb` dialect to model the basic combinational operations and the (future) `seq` dialect which is discussed here.
 The intention of the `seq` dialect is to provide a set of stateful constructs which can be used to model sequential logic, independent of the output method (e.g. SystemVerilog).

 We have yet to flesh this dialect out to represent all common stateful components.
 We start with a register and will build from there.